 \section{Conclusion}

-In this paper, we presented a general framework for non-conservative obstacle avoidance between strictly convex-shaped regions as well as between polytopic-shaped regions using the KKT solutions of their minimum distance optimization problems.
-We showed that our method's control input can be computed using a QP for systems with control affine dynamics, enabling real-time implementation.
-We validated our algorithm with real-time obstacle avoidance tasks for multi-robot systems with strictly convex-shaped or polytopic robots.
-We also established theoretical results on the smoothness of the minimum distance function and the KKT solutions of the minimum distance optimization problem, using which we proved system safety.
+In this paper, we presented a general framework for collision avoidance between strongly convex maps using the KKT solution of the minimum distance optimization problem.
+We showed that the time-varying KKT solution of the minimum distance problem between a strongly convex pair (along a state trajectory) can be computed using an ODE.
+Moreover, we showed the explicit form of the minimum distance derivative and that collision avoidance between a strongly convex pair can be achieved using a CBF-QP for systems with control affine dynamics, enabling real-time implementation.
+We validated our results on the KKT solution ODE and the CBF-QP formulation with an obstacle avoidance task for a quadrotor system with strongly convex-shaped robots.